ICT key to transforming Ghana’s economy – Bawumia

 Vice President Bawumia expressed Government’s appreciation to Huawei and called on other companies to emulate their example of offering training to Ghanaian youth, who will make up the workforce in a few years.

-In brief remarks Hon Ursula Owusu-Ekuful (MP), Minister for Communications; H.E.
-Jiang Zhouteng, Acting Ambassador of the People’s Republic of China to Ghana; and Mr Tommy Zhou, Chief Executive Officer of Huawei Ghana, urged the students to take advantage of the opportunity to not only acquire knowledge in ICT, but also imbibe the qualities that have made China a force to reckon with.
+In brief remarks, the Minister for Communications, Ursula Owusu-Ekuful, Acting Ambassador of the People’s Republic of China to Ghana,; H.E.
+Jiang Zhouteng and Chief Executive Officer of Huawei Ghana, Tommy Zhou, urged the students to take advantage of the opportunity to not only acquire knowledge in ICT, but also imbibe the qualities that have made China a force to reckon with.

 Vote for this Article